Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 [Fairplay](https://developer.apple.com/streaming/fps/) is Apple's DRM system and is commonly used in conjunction with CENC encryption to provide support to the widest amount of devices possible.

-Make the following request to retrieve `fairplay` keys from the Key Provider API:
+Make the following request to retrieve `fairplay` keys from the JSON Key Provider API:

 ```bash
 curl -X GET https://keyprovider.vudrm.tech/fairplay/<CLIENT>/<CONTENT_ID> -H 'API_KEY: <API_KEY>'